To The Girl In The Changing Room

 What I really wanted to say was,

 ‘You are beautiful, just the way you are, regardless of size or any other factor you really cannot control without devoting precious time you should be spending making a LIFE.
 Try and see yourself the way I see you and start living your life free of judgement and free of the ridiculous trends set by society and the fashion industry.
 Free yourself and you will suddenly feel more alive than you ever have.
 Learn to see and enjoy the amazing body you have been blessed with.
-It doesn’t stay this way forever.’
+Life is so very short.’

 But I didn’t say that, so I am saying it now, in the hope that you will share it for anyone who may need to hear.